monoxide13/BMP388_DEV/README.md

 <a name="version"></a>
 ## __Version__

+- Version 1.0.3 -- Initialise "device" constructor member variables in the same order they are declared
 - Version 1.0.2 -- Modification to allow user-defined pins for I2C operation on the ESP32
 - Version 1.0.1 -- Fix uninitialised structures, thanks to David Jade for investigating and flagging up this issue
 - Version 1.0.0 -- Intial version